edbook/haskoli-islands/README.md

 # Instructions

-This is a template for a web-based textbook/lecture notes for the University of Iceland's mathematics department, using sphinx (see sphinx-doc.org).
+This is a template for a web-based textbook/lecture notes for the University of Iceland's mathematics department, using Sphinx (https://sphinx-doc.org).
+The notes are hosted on https://edbook.hi.is.

 ## Building projects